mxuribe/howler/README.md

 ## Usage

-This is an application that is intended to be run from the command line.
-So, usage is as follows:
+This is an application that can be used directly from the command line, or imported as a python module into your own python applications.

+### Running directly from the command line

-### Using the default (non-customized) message
+#### Using the default (non-customized) message

 ```
 python3 ./howler.py
 ```

-### Using a customized message
+#### Using a customized message

 ```
 python3 ./howler.py -m "Uh oh, it appears that there is something amiss with this server."